 Have you ever completed a run and felt that subtle feeling of euphoria that just made you feel happy and accomplished?
 Well, guess what, you probably just caught that bug we call Runner’s High!

-In this article, we will go over the basic science behind runner’s high, the short and long term effects, and then go over how you can feel it again and again.
+In this article, I will go over the basic science behind runner’s high, the short and long-term effects, and then go over how you can feel it again and again.
 So let’s get into it, shall we!

 Runner’s High: What Science Says

-If you have ever completed a run that was just on point and then felt the wave of happiness and satisfaction that comes with such an accomplishment, then you’ve had runner’s high.
+If you have ever completed a run or an extended period of aerobic exercise that was just on point and then felt the wave of happiness and satisfaction that comes with such an accomplishment, then you’ve had runner’s high.

 This feeling is full of positivity, euphoria, and almost invincibility.
 It truly has a positive impact on our psychology and perception of reality, and this often comes from rhythmic physical activity like long-distance running.
 This feeling can last for a few moments, or even up to a few hours.

 The most popular scientific theory behind this euphoric feeling is that the body is overloaded with Endorphins.

 Melissa Conrad Stoppler, MD, describes this by saying, “Endorphins are among the brain chemicals known as neurotransmitters, which function to transmit electrical signals within the nervous system.
 At least 20 types of endorphins have been demonstrated in humans.
 Endorphins can be found in the pituitary gland, in other parts of the brain, or distributed throughout the nervous system”.